 Finally, a lot of people reported that their touchpads stopped working properly after getting Windows 10, which means that the W10 driver for your touchpad may be misbehaving.
 In Device Manager right-click your touchpad, then click “Properties” and “Roll Back Driver” to see if a previous version of the driver fixes the problem.

 In a lot of cases Device Manager doesn’t handle the enabling and disabling of your touchpad.
 If your touchpad somehow got disabled, then to switch it back on you’ll need to go to your Windows mouse properties to re-enable it.

 mouse into the Windows Search bar and go to Mouse Settings.
 Here, click “Additional mouse options,” then in the new window go to “Device Settings,” “Touchpad,” or whatever tab is at the far right of the window.

 Find your touchpad in the list, select it, then click “Enable.”

 If your Windows 10 laptop is a hybrid and has a touchscreen, then there’s a possibility that the Tablet PC Input Service, which controls stylus functionality, is interfering with your touchpad.
 If you don’t really use the stylus anyway, then it won’t be a big loss to disable it.
 If you do use it, however, you have to decide whether you want to go through the inconvenience of toggling this service on and off each time you want to use your touchpad.

-services.msc into the box.
-In the list of services, scroll down until you find “TabletInputService” or “Tablet PC Input Service,” right-click it, then disable it.
+services.msc in the box.
+In the list of services, scroll down until you find “TabletInputService” or “Tablet PC Input Service.”
+Right-click it, then disable it.